-Pre-Requisites: (MATH_440) Course Frequency: Fall: Dept Discretion Spring: Dept Discretion Summer: N/A
+Pre-Requisites: (MATH 440) Course Frequency: Fall: Dept Discretion Spring: Dept Discretion Summer: N/A

-MATH 450 Introduction to Real Analysis
+MATH 450 Real Analysis

 A theoretical investigation of the real numbers.
 Topics include sequences, series and convergence, limits and continuity of functions, differentiation, and integration.
+Students must earn a grade of C- or better in all prerequisite courses.
+The Department of Mathematics & Computer Science reserves the right to remove students from the course who do not meet the course prerequisites.

-Pre-Requisites: (MATH 151 AND MATH 320) Course Frequency: Fall: Dept Discretion Spring: Dept

-Discretion Summer: N/A
+Pre-Requisites: ((MATH 151 AND MATH 320)) Course Frequency: Fall: Dept Discretion Spring: Dept Discretion Summer: N/A